Main Post Office, Bydgoszcz: New building (Jagiellońska street Wing)

-This building has a "U" shape with a massive body giving onto Jagiellońska street, and a high tower in the north-western corner.
+This building has a "U" shape with a massive body giving onto Jagiellońska Street, and a high tower in the north-western corner.
 This younger edifice is bigger and taller than the building on the riverside.
 The transition from the old to the new happens at half the length of Pocztowa street.

 The construction has three-storey, with an attic and a basement.
-Prominent avant-corps are noticeable from Jagiellońska street, lowerones are present on Pocztowa's facade.
+Prominent avant-corps are noticeable from Jagiellońska Street, lowerones are present on Pocztowa's facade.
 The ensemble is covered by a gable roof with embedded dormers.

 The decoration of the facade is simplified in comparaison with the older building, but the same decorative repertoire is partly repeated.
 It uses wimpergs, pinnacles, pointed arches, arched windows and portals, along with a diverse combination of brick traceries, iron rose window and color friezes with rhythmically repetitive arrangements of red and green glazed bricks.

-Buildings have been registered on the Kuyavian-Pomeranian Voivodeship Heritage List Nr.601347 Reg.A/749, on December 15, 1971.
+Buildings have been registered on the Kuyavian-Pomeranian Voivodeship Heritage List as No. 601347 Reg.A/749, on December 15, 1971.